Succeeding in Recruitment Tests and Exercises

-Last, it's important to pay attention to your image.
-Arrive well-dressed and looking presentable, and have ready all of the materials that you might need.
+It's important to pay attention to first impressions.
+Be sure to dress appropriately, and have ready all of the materials that you might need.

 During your assessment, you'll be issued numerous instructions in many different formats.
-It's incredibly important that you listen, that you understand these, and that you follow these instructions closely.
+It's vital that you listen to, understand, and follow these instructions closely.

-As part of this, work on your active listening skills, so that you better understand oral instructions, and don't risk missing vital information.
+Work on your active listening skills, so that you better understand oral instructions, and don't risk missing crucial information.